Hurricane Arthur Packs A Punch

 Use extreme caution with floodwaters.
 Never drive through flooded streets.
 Be wary of water that appears shallow.
 Just 6” of water can knock over a grown man.
 Floodwaters can displace dangerous animals from their homes to yours – snakes, raccoons, etc.

 Listen to local officials.
 If they indicate a road is unsafe or water is contaminated or that evacuation is mandatory, heed their warnings.
-Hurricanes are not only one of the most damaging weather events monetarily, they’re also one of the deadliest.
+Hurricanes are not only one of the most damaging weather events monetarily, but they’re also one of the deadliest.